 This job is not one that anyone can jump into if they do not have a passion for understanding how processed foods are made while keeping up with what each product can do, both good and harmful to the human body.

 2. Sales representative

-Another best paying jobs in consumer non-durables is Sales representatives.
+Another best paying jobs in consumer non-durables is Sales representative.